anthony-khong/simulation_methods/2-classical-simulation-methods/material.md

 \end{aligned}
 $$

 where $\Phi$ is the standard normal CDF.
 Note that this is not the most efficient method to sample correlated normal variables.
-See the [Box-Muller algorithm](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) and [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition).
+See the [Box-Muller algorithm](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) below and [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition).

 ## Transformation Methods